sschuhmi/AWS-ML-Operationalizing/README.md

 ![image](06_EC2-instance-Details.jpg)

 An instance type of t3.micro was used to minimize the costs.
-The instance had the Deep Learning AMI GPU PyTorch 2.0.0 which comes with the latest version of PyTorch.

-To run the EC2 variant, use the standalone EC2 path when you want to train outside SageMaker-managed jobs.
+To run the EC2 variant e.g. via Terminal, use the standalone EC2 path when you want to train outside SageMaker-managed jobs.

+'''
 wget https://s3-us-west-1.amazonaws.com/uda-mleng-project4/dog-project/dogImages.zip
 unzip dogImages.zip
 mkdir -p TrainedModels
 python ec2train1.py
+'''

 ec2train1.py expects the extracted dataset under dogImages/ in the S3 Bucket (here: uda-mleng-project4) and saves the trained weights to TrainedModels/model.pth.